Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 ### Monitoring features

 ML monitoring solutions in the industry focus on tracking changes in features, both the features that a model uses as inputs and the intermediate transformations from raw inputs into final features.
-Feature monitoring is appealing because compared to raw input data, features are well structured following a predefined schema.
+Feature monitoring is appealing because, compared to raw input data, features are well structured following a predefined schema.
 The first step of feature monitoring is feature validation: ensuring that your features follow an expected schema.
 The expected schemas are usually generated from training data or from common sense.
 If these expectations are violated in production, there might be a shift in the underlying distribution.
 For example, here are some of the things you can check for a given feature: